 Also, remember to keep an eye on your email inbox for a confirmation message from Motion Array verifying the changes made to your account.
 We always ensured to save these emails for our records.

-Motion Array does not have any assets, whether that'd be presets or templates for iMovie.
+No, Motion Array does not have any assets, whether that'd be presets or templates for iMovie.
 However, you can still use overlay elements from Motion Array with iMovie.
 Probably not worth it though.

 Three words - Get Motion Array!